 In City of St. Louis v.
 American Tobacco Company, a case pending in Missouri state court since December 1998, the City of St. Louis and approximately 38 hospitals and former hospitals seek recovery of costs expended by the hospitals on behalf of patients who suffer, or have suffered, from illnesses allegedly resulting from the use of cigarettes.
-In June 2005, the court granted defendants' motion for summary judgment as to claims for damages which accrued prior to November 16, 1993.
-In April 2010, the court further determined that each plaintiff is barred from seeking damages which accrued more than five years prior to the time that that plaintiff joined the suit.
-In that same order, the court granted partial summary judgment for defendants barring plaintiffs' claims for future damages.
-In July 2010, the court dismissed certain other claims brought by plaintiffs, on the grounds they were preempted.
-In October 2010, the trial court granted defendants summary judgment with respect to plaintiffs' fraud and negligent misrepresentation claims.
-Trial commenced on January 31, 2011.
-On April 29, 2011, the jury returned a defense verdict on all claims.
+Trial commenced in January 2011 and on April 29, 2011, the jury returned a defense verdict on all claims.
+No appeal was taken and therefore, the matter is concluded.

 In June 2005, the Jerusalem District Court in Israel added Liggett as a defendant in an action commenced in 1998 by the largest private insurer in that country, General Health Services, against the major United States cigarette manufacturers.
 The plaintiff seeks to recover the past and future value of the total expenditures for health care services provided to residents of Israel resulting from tobacco related diseases, court ordered interest for past expenditures from the date of filing the statement of claim, increased and/or punitive and/or exemplary damages and costs.
 The court ruled that, although Liggett had not sold product in Israel since at least 1978, it might still have liability for cigarettes sold prior to that time.
-Motions filed by defendants are pending.
+On July 13, 2011, the Israeli Supreme Court rejected the plaintiff's claims.

 In Crow Creek Sioux Tribe v.
 American Tobacco Company, a South Dakota case filed in 1997, the plaintiff seeks to recover damages based on various theories of recovery as a result of alleged sales of tobacco products to minors.
-The case is dormant.
+There has been no activity in this case.